Legacy of Success

 In order to avoid the pitfalls of arguing too broadly (such as by attempting to make sweeping suggestions about “society” or “human nature”), you should argue with concrete examples, which can include personal anecdotes and quotes from your journal.
 Anecdotes from your own experience can make a useful point of comparison for understanding how other people in other times and places dealt with similar situations.

 I will comment on these lightly and grade them on a pass/fail basis.
 Essays that are incoherent or that have clearly not been proofread will not receive credit.
 A pattern of especially good or especially sloppy work will affect your grade.
-You must submit all ten of them in order to receive credit for this part of your grade, and you will not be permitted to make up essays later in the semester.
+You must submit all ten nine of them in order to receive credit for this part of your grade, and you will not be permitted to make up essays later in the semester.
 I will not generally accept late response papers.
 If you know you will be absent on the day one is due, you must submit it the class before or arrange ahead of time to submit it by email.

 • Honors considers it important that students enrich their knowledge overall as well as gain experience attending academic lectures and exhibits.
 You will need to attend at least two scholarly lectures hosted by Honors or held elsewhere on campus this fall and write up your reaction to what you learned for someone who was not present for the event and who is unfamiliar with its topic.
 These two lecture summaries will be similar in length to the short response papers (no less than one full page and no more than two full pages), and will likewise be graded on a pass/fail basis.
 Your lecture summary should include 1) Identify who gave the lecture, as well as when and where the lecture took place; 2) Explain the information provided in the lecture; and 3) Evaluate the lecture in terms of its impact on you.